availink/documentation/remote_debug/getting_started.md

 #### The Basics
 The remote debug receiver device runs a custom Linux build from the installed SD-Card, please do not remove this card.
-The Device will need to be connected to the internet either via Wifi or a wired Ethernet connection to allow remote debugging of the Demodulator in the field.
-A Terrestrial Antenna should be connected to the Belling-Lee connector for DVB-T/T2/C and ISDB-T debug while a pointed dish/LNB feed should be connected to the F-type connector for DVB-S/S2 debug.
+The device will need to be connected to the internet either via Wifi or a wired Ethernet connection to allow remote debugging of the demodulator in the field.
+A terrestrial antenna should be connected to the Belling-Lee connector for DVB-T/T2/C and ISDB-T debug while a pointed dish/LNB feed should be connected to the F-type connector for DVB-S/S2 debug.

 #### Controlling the box